cutthroat78/Oneida-Canada-to-English-Dictionary/README.md

 The python program is the program I used to generate the csv file

 The audio folder is full of mp3 recordings of the Oneida words and phrases/side of the csv file.
 To find the recording of a Oneida word/phrase, just like for a file with the same names at the Oneida word/phrase as it is in the csv file

+# To Do
+- [ ] Redo csv file but have quotes around both sides